redhio/shopify-test-data-generator/README.rst

 STDG is dependent on the following packages: `ShopifyAPI`_, and `Faker`_

+*2018-06-07*
+STDG-CAN generated Canadian customer and order data using Provincial and Postal codes.
 ----

 **Note**: This package is currently in a sandbox state.
 While usable, presently it's restricted to command-line usage only.
 This README file *may* be out of date at any time and further configuration may be required and/or necessary.